M0412/Crowdfunding_ETL/README.md

 - Create the Contacts DataFrame
 - Create the Crowdfunding Database

-#### Create the Category and Subcategory DataFrames
+#### Create the Category and Subcategory DataFrames:

-- Extract and transform the "crowdfunding.xlsx" Excel data to create a category DataFrame that has the following columns:
+- Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
     - A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories.
     - A "category" column that contains only the category titles.
 - Export the category DataFrame as category.csv.
-- Extract and transform the "crowdfunding.xlsx" Excel data to create a subcategory DataFrame that has the following columns:
+- Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:
     - A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories.
     - A "subcategory" column that contains only the subcategory titles.
 - Export the subcategory DataFrame as subcategory.csv.

-#### Create the Campaign DataFrame
+#### Create the Campaign DataFrame:

 - Extract and transform the "crowdfunding.xlsx" Excel data to create a campaign DataFrame.
     - The "goal" column, converted to the float data type.